AMReX-Codes/amrex/Docs/sphinx_documentation/source/Basics.rst

 that matches real array argument in Fortran, the first :cpp:`int *` (which matches an integer argument in Fortran) specifies the lower bounds, and the second :cpp:`int *` the upper bounds of the spatial dimensions of the array.
-Similar to what we have seen in the section on :ref:`sec:basics:mfiter`, a matching Fortran function is shown below,
+An example of the Fortran function is shown below,

 .. highlight:: fortran